DerikVo/Plant_Disease_Classification/README.md

 Adhikari et al (2019) state the most common method of prevention of blight is through screening.
 However, they state that this can be labor intensive to identify and treat blight.
 Meeting this need the goal of this project is to use a neural network to correctly classify if a tomato plant is healthy, in the early stages of blight, or in the late stages of blight.
 With this tool we can pair it with machines to identify when a plant needs intervention.
 Furthermore, we can also work with engineers to build a machine to automatically apply treatment to infected plants.

 For our project we will build two neural networks for the purposes of classification.
 Model one will be classify [Tomatoes](./notebooks/02_plant_village_tomato_modeling.ipynb) and will be used to determine if a tomato is healthy or has blight and which stage.
-Model two will be classify [Potatoes](./notebooks/02_plant_village_tomato_modeling.ipynb) and will be used to determine if a potato.
-For now these models will be used to independently classify their respective plants.
-In the future these models would be used for transfer learning to detect blight for other plants.
+Model two will be classify [Potatoes](./notebooks/02_plant_village_tomato_modeling.ipynb) and will be used to determine the same information for potatoes.

 The model will be evaluated using a confusion matrix, but we will primarily be focusing on the recall score, specifically limiting the number of false negatives.
 Missing early stages of blight can have disastrous effects on crop yield due to spread.
 By the time late stage blight has set in, then it will be too late.
 Therefore our focus will be the recall score of early blight.
 _________________________________________________________________________________